Tuyishime24/keplerchatbot/README.md

 - Built using Python and Flask framework
 - Uses `rapidfuzz` for matching user questions to answers
 - Friendly and simple web interface
-- Local deployment (runs on your machine)
+- Runs locally on your machine

 ## 🧰 Technologies Used
 - Python